joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/04/29/us/politics/trump-michigan-100-days.html

 **The 6 Jets who need to step up the most against the Blues in Game 5**\
 `The Jets need to be better than they were on the road.
-Who needs to step up their game the most to take the power back from St. Louis?`\
+Who needs to step up their game the most against St. Louis?`\
 https://nytimes.com/athletic/6318568/2025/04/29/nhl-jets-blues-playoffs-hellebuyck/

 **Hobbled Jimmy Butler is 'back in a big way' as Warriors send Rockets to the brink**\